-The estimated groundwater production is 15,249 AF for calendar year 2015, which is about nearly 4 times the groundwater production in 1975 (Figure 4-1), confirming a trend of increased groundwater production over the last 40 years or so, although there was a downward trend observed at times in a few past years due to conservation by urban users in the face of prolonged drought.
-The estimated consumptive use of water for urban, agricultural and golf course, and industrial use for calendar year 2015 is 12,634 AF.
+The estimated groundwater production is 12,125 AF for calendar year 2016, which is about 2 and half times the groundwater production in 1975 (Figure 4-1), confirming a trend of increased groundwater production over the last 40 years or so, although there was a downward trend observed at times in a few past years due to conservation by urban users in the face of prolonged drought.
+The estimated consumptive use of water for urban, agricultural and golf course, and industrial use for calendar year 2016 is 11,185 AF.
 Contours of groundwater elevations suggest that there is likely some inflow of groundwater from the SMVMA, a flat gradient between NCMA and NMMA, and likely landward groundwater flow from the coastal zone.
 The net subsurface flow to the NMMA is therefore likely to be positive, but insufficient to meet the consumptive use.